jrnold/qss-tidy/docs/probability.md

 Create a table with the products of margins of race and age.
-Using the function [crossing](https://www.rdocumentation.org/packages/tidyr/topics/crossing) to create a tibble with all combinations of race and gender and the independent prob
+Using the function [crossing](https://www.rdocumentation.org/packages/tidyr/topics/crossing) to create a tibble with all combinations of race and gender and the independent prob.

 ```r
 race_gender_indep <-